tappytaps/iosFakeCarrier/README.md

 ```

 ## Don't forgot...
 To remove this module from production build.
-Not only your customer will not be happy with status bar with strange carrier info and
+Not only your customers will not be happy with status bar with strange carrier info and
 "frozen" wrong time, but it will also hardly goes through App Store review.
 We added compilation warning, when this class is used.
 Ideally,
-create different target for screenshot creation or at least IFDEF this class.
+create different target for screenshot creation or at least `IFDEF` this class.

 ## Credits
 The core of the status bar code was used from https://gist.github.com/0xced/3035167 Copyright (c) 2012-2013 Cédric Luthi / @0xced.
 I also